60dimension/IELTS-Vocabularies/Vocabulary04.md

 Five incendiary devices were found in her house.

-The land was flat, giving no scope for defense.
+The land was flat, giving no scope for defence.

 His estranged wife had taken out a restraining order against him.